HrutvikBhavsar/Nucleic_Acid_Superposition_with_3D4/README.md

 The intended workflow of this pipeline is:

-   1)Use Nucleic_Acid_tsv_maker.py to make a tsv file that only includes PDBs whose antigen type are nucleic acids.
-Use this Nucleic_Acid_Only tsv in the following steps.
+   1)Download a tsv from the Structural Antibody Database (http://opig.stats.ox.ac.uk/webapps/newsabdab/sabdab/) that contains only antibodies bound to nucleic acid antigens.

    2)Use Nucleic_Acid_DeleteBadPDBs.py and Nucleic_Acid_Exception_List.tsv to delete bad lines from your .tsv.

-   3)Use Nucleic_Acid_UniquePDBs.py to get a list of PDB codes to download from https://www.rcsb.org/pdb/download/download.do.
-Put downloaded PDBs in same directory as python scripts.
+   3)Use Nucleic_Acid_UniquePDBs.py to get a unique list of PDB codes.
+Use list of unique PDB codes with batch_download.sh to download PDB files to same directory as python scripts.

    4)Use Nucleic_Acid_Standardization.py to create a .pml.
 Use .pml in PyMol on downloaded PDBs to: a) standardize chain names b) ensure only one antibody-antigen complex per PDB c) delete antigen atoms not near to antibody d) remove antibody constant domains